BYLAWS OF THE GRADUATE SCHOOL OF BIOMEDICAL SCIENCES

 - The supervising professor, also a member of the program’s graduate faculty, designated as Supervising Professor and Chair of the Supervising Committee.

-- 2 Members of the graduate faculty within the program
+- Two members of the graduate faculty within the program.

-- 1 member outside the program or discipline and with the appropriate scientific expertise
+- One member outside of the program or discipline and with the appropriate scientific expertise

 - The supervising professor, who has primary faculty appointment at UT Health San Antonio and is a member of the program’s graduate faculty in which the student is enrolled, designated as Supervising Professor and Chair of the Supervising Committee;